C-NERD/clinical-notes/pages/Presenting complaints for meningitis.md

 		- Low grade recurrent fever lasting days to weeks with no relieving factors and not associated with chills and rigors
 - #[[History of headache]]
 	- #card
-		- Generalized, continuous and non-radiating described as throbbing in nature and not associated with stress, noise
+		- Generalized, continuous and non-radiating described as throbbing in nature and not associated with stress, noise and time of day
+		- Severe enough to prevent patient from sleeping
+		- Associated with hx of
+			- Neck stiffness
+			-